fieldtrip/website/example/correlation_analysis_in_fmri_data.md

 ---
 title: Correlation analysis in fMRI data
-tags: [example, mri, raw, freq, coherence]
+tags: [example, fmri, raw, freq, coherence]
 ---

 # Correlation analysis in fMRI data

-This script demonstrates how FieldTrip can be used for time series analysis of fMRI data.
+This script demonstrates how FieldTrip can be used for time-series analysis of fMRI data.

 ## Get the data in a "raw" data structure, similar to preprocessed MEG data